cepdnaclk/escal-new/README.md

 - [ ] Extract information of ESCAL related people from the API.
 - [ ] Extract ESCAL related project information from the API.
 - [ ] Add details to 'About' page.
+- [ ] Add pagination to the projects page.
+- [ ] Pages for all project categories.
+- [ ] Implement projects search.
+- [ ] Project thumbnails.